CorticoAI/legal/terms_of_use.md

 Cortico Corporation - Terms of Use
 ==================================

-*Effective date: June 26, 2020*
+*Effective date: August 16, 2021*

-Welcome to Cortico.
+Welcome to Cortico, the operator of the Local Voices Network.
 Please read on to learn the rules and restrictions that govern your use of our website(s), products, services and applications (the “Services”).
 If you have any questions, comments, or concerns regarding these terms or the Services, please contact us at:

 Email: <help@lvn.org>
 Phone: 617-404-9812